colbin8r/credential-master/docs/GRUNT.md

 The docs task gives you a quick look at the documentation and styleguide.
 It will regenerate a fresh set of documentation before viewing.
 It serves the docs from a local web server for your viewing pleasure.

+## `bowerRequirejs` ##

+This task updates the requirejs configuration to include grunt packages and their dependencies.
+It should be run every time a new bower package intended to be loaded by requirejs is installed.

 # Subroutines #

 These are tasks that are often employed by other tasks, but can be safely used as standalone tasks.
 They can be handy if you aren't going through a typical process for which a main task has already been created (e.g. building a release, developing using a server, etc.)